countable/node-dogecoin/README.md

 ![DogeCoin](https://raw2.github.com/countable/node-dogecoin/master/node-dogecoin.png)

 node-dogecoin is a Dogecoin client for Node.js.
-It is a fork of the excellent [Kapitalize Client](http://github.com/Weltschmerz/Kapitalize.git) intended for use with Dogecoin.
+It is a fork of the excellent Kapitalize Bitcoin Client (now removed from GitHub) intended for use with Dogecoin.
 The purpose of this repository is:

 * Provide a one-stop resource for the Node.js developer to get started with Dogecoin integration.
 * Prevent would-be Dogecoin web developers worrying whether a Bitcoin client will work out of the box.